yvonne0711/sales-tracker/README.md

 - Email container pushed to the ECR.
 - Streamlit container pushed to the ECR.

-Once completed, to run the [phase_two](terraform/phase_two) module, attach this flag to your command in the root of the terraform directory: `target=module.phase_two`.
+Once completed, to run the [phase_two](terraform/phase_two) module, attach this flag to your command in the root of the terraform directory: `-target=module.phase_two`.

 ## CI/CD